dschenck/easytree/docs/contents/getting-started.rst

         }
     }

-.. hint:: The :code:`baz` node *became* a list node because a list method was called on it.
+.. hint:: The :code:`baz` node *became* an :code:`easytree.list` node because a list method was called on it.

 You can use the dot or bracket notation interchangeably